-DSLRs have become extremely popular among video production companies particularly when producing video for web and promotional videos.
+DSLRs have become extremely popular among video production companies particularly when producing video for web and promotional video production.

 This has a similar effect to “gain” on a film camera, it digitally brightens the image, in a DSLR ISO determines the sensitivity of sensor, the lower the number the less sensitivity, ISO typically goes up in denominations of 100, 200, 400, 800, 1600 and 3200.
 For well lit scenes like outdoors on a summers day, ISO would typically be set to 100 or 200.
 In poorer light situations like in a dark room ISO may have to be set to 400, 800, or even higher.
 But be careful when using it, anything over 800 tends to become noisy, this does depend on the quality of your camera, some may even become noisy at 400 ISO.